 Preparing for therapy can be a scary task.
 There is a massive amount of misinformation out there!
 This often overshadows the benefits of therapy.

 However, therapy is an incredibly dynamic and helpful experience.

-Let's talk about about how therapy can benefit you.
+Let’s talk about how therapy can benefit you.

 Therapy is a means to connect your thoughts, emotions, and behaviors.
-It improves insight into your own problems that promotes self-driven solutions.
+It improves insight into your own problems that promote self-driven solutions.